ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 holding:

--   **1.1.1 the list of services** delivered through CMSIS-Stream and its APIs, in two categories : the DSP/ML services and the Application services.
+-   **1.1.1 the list of services** delivered through CMSIS-Stream and its APIs, in two categories : the DSP/ML services and the HAL services.
 This allows SWC delivered in binary to use libraries without incorporating them in the code.
 One example of use-case is to let a code written for the architecture ARMv7-M to run on ARM-v8.2-M with acceleration.

     -   DSP/ML services : abstraction to a short-list of kernels from CMSIS-DSP (filtering, spectral analysis, linear algebra)

-    -   Multimedia audio and image compression: abstraction to audio codecs
+    -   Basic multimedia audio and image compression: abstraction to audio codecs

-    -   Application services: interface to IO (LED, Digit, GPIO), storage and timer services
+    -   HAL services: interface to IO (LED, Digit, GPIO), storage and timer services

 -   **1.1.2 processor characteristics** : number of processors and
     pointer to description of each, number of different architectures and a pointer to the table of description, the memory bank used for the shared memory access

+    -   The processor and architecture tables give:

+        -   The processor architecture (ARMv6-M, ARMv7-M..
+ARMv9-A)

+        -   The architecture options (FPU options, Vector processing options)

+        -   The indexes used to differentiate each processor.

+        -   The memory banks (above) able to be addressed.

-    -   CMSIS-Stream uses several memory banks for the memory allocation of SWC :
+    -   CMSIS-Stream uses several virtual memory banks for the memory allocation of SWC.
+The responsibility of the application is to map those names to physical memory :

         -   "Internal memory"